 Diversity and inclusion are guiding principles that inform all aspects of Academic Affairs, including hiring practices, curricular development and program administration, faculty development, and budgeting.
-In particular, the Associate Vice President for Faculty Affairs and Diversity:
+In particular, the Associate Vice President for Graduate Academic Affairs and Diversity:

 - Infuses faculty development programming with attention to the needs, perspectives, and contributions of members of underrepresented groups.